J-F-Liu/toolbox/Tool/Rust.md

 If the key does not exist, the value that you have given in the or_insert() method will be associated with the key.
 If the key already exists, then the new value will be dumped, and the previous value will persist.

+## lifetime

+Why does Rust need humans to tell it how long a variable’s lifetime is?

+The compiler doesn't care about the body of the function when it is determining lifetime elision, it only looks at the function signature.
+This is intentional, and is because function signatures should (in principle) tell you everything that the function does.

+Whole system validation is technically possible but has a different set of trade offs: you can't rely on it for dynamic things and you generally have to stop at module boundaries.
+Even worse it creates spooky action at a distance where a seemingly unrelated change can cause a compilation failure elsewhere in the program.

 ## Environment variables

 Get the directory containing the manifest of your package during `cargo run`.